 In the first year, students are introduced to fundamental engineering concepts, mathematics, physics, and basic electrical and electronics topics.
 As the course progresses into the second and third years, it becomes more specialized, diving deeper into topics like wireless communication, signal processing, VLSI design, IoT applications, and instrumentation.

-Many colleges, such as Puran Murti Campus, also include industrial visits, guest lectures, and internships as part of the academic plan to keep students connected with the latest trends and technologies in the industry.
+Many colleges, such as Puran Murti Vidyapeeth, also include industrial visits, guest lectures, and internships as part of the academic plan to keep students connected with the latest trends and technologies in the industry.

 For students who join the diploma course through lateral entry (after completing 12th or ITI in a relevant stream), the course duration is reduced to 2 years, as they directly enter into the second year of the program.